ecmatthee/rillo/readme.md

 # Rillo

-Rillo is library to simplify the handling of user input.
+Rillo is library to simplify the building of TUI's.

 ## Contributing